HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/codeviewerService.md

 updateCodeExampleTemplate_ms.php

 ## Description
-*Description of what the service do and its function in the system.*
+Used when you create a new code example for a course and choose a template to display that code.
+The microservice selects the selected template and retrieves a CSS-file containing the template to display on the page.

 ## Input Parameters
-- Parameter: paramName
-   - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database

-- Parameter: paramName
+- Parameter: $userid
    - Type: int
+   - Description: User ID.
+Stored as int in the database

+- Parameter: $opt
+   - Type: string
+   - Description: Operation type

+- Parameter: $templateNumber
+   - Type: string
+   - Description: Template ID.
+Stored as int in the database

+- Parameter: $exampleId
+   - Type: string
+   - Description: Example ID.
+Stored as mediumint in the database

+- Parameter: $courseId
+   - Type: int
+   - Description: Course ID associated with the code example.
+Stored as int in the database

+- Parameter: $courseVersion
+   - Type: string
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Course version.
+Stored as int in the database

 ## Calling Methods
 - GET